buchi with beans, amber menu

 • Today, I will be using Ube and Red Mung Paste because I have both ingredients handy so why not, right?

 • If you do not have red mung beans, you can also use canned red kidney beans as an alternative.
-You can find the recipe below.
+You can find the Buchi recipe below.

 • Achieving Crispiness: To enhance the crispiness of your Buchi, consider incorporating potato flakes into the dough.
 This addition can significantly improve the texture, as experienced in my last batch.

-• Maintaining Shape: Once your Buchi begin to float, they are generally cooked through.
+• Maintaining Shape: Once your Buchi begins to float, they are generally cooked through.
 To prevent deflating, keep them in the oil a bit longer.
 Use chopsticks or a fork to gently spin the balls while frying to ensure even cooking and achieve the desired texture and color.

 • Understanding Glutinous Rice Flour: Glutinous rice flour has varying levels of water absorption, which can affect your dough.
 The recipe should be viewed as a guideline.
 If your dough is too dry to form into balls, you may need to add more water.
 Conversely, if the dough is too wet and flattens after shaping, additional glutinous rice flour may be necessary.
 This step is important, as excessive water can prevent the Buchi from floating even when fully cooked.